Judging Chesterfield Food and Drink Awards

 1) The public nominate their favourite food and drink businesses for one or more of the Chesterfield Food and Drink Awards.
 (A business may encourage their customers to nominate them but any establishment found offering incentives or competitions to nominate their business for an award will be disqualified.)

-2) The team at Destination Chesterfield score each nominated business by looking at the number of votes received from the public, Trip Advisor, Facebook and Google ratings and comments, the company’s website and social media activity, any awards they have achieved and their food hygiene rating (which must be 3 or higher).
+2) The team at Destination Chesterfield scores each nominated business by looking at the number of votes received from the public, Trip Advisor, Facebook and Google ratings and comments, the company’s website and social media activity, any awards they have achieved and their food hygiene rating (which must be 3 or higher).
 Three finalists are shortlisted in each category based on the three highest scores.

 3) All finalists are visited by two independent mystery shoppers who score the establishments based on their experience on the day.
 An average is taken from the two scores to find a winner in each category.